Explaining Similarity in Vision-Language Encoders with Weighted Banzhaf Interactions: Related Work

 \textbf{Shapley and Banzhaf interactions in machine learning.} We build on the developments using game-theoretic interaction indices to understand complex machine learning models~\citep{sundararajan2020shapley,bordt2023shapley,pelegrina2023kadditive,fumagalli2023shapiq,tsai2023faith}.
 Our goal in this work is not to compare with the most recent advancements in approximating the interaction index~\citep{kang2024learning,musco2025provably,enouen2025instashap}, but rather to faithfully explain the similarity predicted by VLEs.
-From the first-order perspective, \citet{parcalabescu2023mmshap} apply the Shapley value to measure the importance each modality has on various tasks solved by CLIP. \citet{tsai2023faith} and \citet{fumagalli2024kernelshapiq} propose a weighted least squares regression approximation of higher-order interactions, which we incorporate as a baseline in our methodology.
+From the first-order perspective, \citet{parcalabescu2023mmshap,parcalabescu2025do} apply the Shapley value to measure the importance each modality has on various tasks solved by CLIP. \citet{tsai2023faith} and \citet{fumagalli2024kernelshapiq} propose a weighted least squares regression approximation of higher-order interactions, which we incorporate as a baseline in our methodology.
 Recently, \citet{kang2025spex} applied a sparse Fourier transform to scale feature interaction explanations for large language models, while we explain vision--language encoders instead.
-Related to our contribution of weighted Banzhaf interaction explanations is work on using weighted Banzhaf values to estimate data valuation scores~\citep{li2023robust,li2024one}, which are the importance that training data points or subsets have on the model's performance.
+Related to our contribution of weighted Banzhaf interaction explanations is work on using weighted Banzhaf values to estimate data valuation scores~\citep{li2023robust,li2024one}, which are the importance that training data points or subsets have on the model's performance. \citet{jin2024hierarchical} use Banzhaf interactions to enhance the training of video--language encoders.
 For a comprehensive overview of work in this direction, see~\citep{rozemberczki2022shapley,muschalik2024shapiq} and references given there.